H.R. 1368: DOE and NASA Interagency Research Coordination Act

 NASA mission and technology programs

-NASA gains clearer access to DOE research infrastructure and capabilities under Section 2(c)(4), which could help on propulsion, radioisotope power systems, radiation health effects, and high-end computing work.
+NASA gains clearer access to DOE's research infrastructure and capabilities, which could help on propulsion, radioisotope power systems, radiation health research, and high-performance computing.

 Department of Energy National Laboratories

-National Laboratories are expressly eligible to participate in merit-reviewed awards and are positioned to provide facilities, nuclear expertise, quantum research capacity, and large-scale modeling support for joint DOE-NASA projects.
+The National Laboratories are named as eligible applicants for merit-reviewed awards and are positioned to supply facilities, nuclear expertise, quantum research capacity, and large-scale modeling for joint projects.

 Universities and nonprofit research institutions

-Institutions of higher education and non-profit institutions are specifically named as eligible applicants, meaning they can compete for collaborative R&D projects in areas like machine learning, dark energy, environmental science, and quantum network infrastructure.
+Institutions of higher education and nonprofit institutions are named as eligible applicants, so they can compete for joint research projects in areas like machine learning, dark energy, environmental science, and quantum networks.

-The bill specifically includes ground- and space-based technology for transmitting space-collected solar energy to Earth and requires the two-year report to discuss future mutually beneficial activities including clean energy technologies like marine energy.
+The bill specifically covers ground- and space-based technology for transmitting space-collected solar energy to Earth, and directs the two-year report to address future work on clean energy technologies such as marine energy.

 Who is affected by H.R.
 1368?